mcommelin/openlisem_pesticide_model_development/README.md

 [add doi]

 **Related datasets and software:**
-The code and executable for OpenLISEM-pesticide on 4TU repository:
+An executable for OpenLISEM-pesticide is available on the 4TU repository:
 DOI: [add link to OpenLISEM-pesticide on repository]

 The code on github: https://github.com/vjetten/openlisem/tree/lisem_pest